InfinityBotList/grevolt/README.md

 See ``src-openapi/parse.sh`` for an script that will automate all of this for you with patching as well

+# TODO
+- CI that checks all functions based on openapi schema

 **Heavy work in progress**